Navigating Nonprofit Legal Requirements US: Your Essential Guide

 2

-Apply to the IRS for 501(c)(3) status, which grants federal income tax exemption and allows donors to deduct contributions.
-This involves submitting Form 1023 (or 1023-EZ for smaller organizations).
+Apply to the IRS for 501(c)(3) status to become exempt from federal income tax and allow donors to deduct contributions.

 3